 A three-day mandatory orientation session is conducted at the beginning of the program and will introduce you to the country, culture, and academic program, as well as provide practical information about living in Brazil.
 Safety, public transportation, gender and race issues, and family relations are discussed.
 Ongoing support is provided by CIEE staff on an individual and group basis throughout the study abroad program.

-The four week Intensive Language and Culture winter study abroad program is designed to help students develop their Portuguese language fluency and learn about Brazilian culture.
+The four-week Winter Intensive Language and Culture program is designed to help students develop their Portuguese language fluency and learn about Brazilian culture.
 Students are placed in Portuguese courses suited to their ability, and include a special beginner-level accelerated Portuguese for Spanish speakers course.

 Class size is small and includes both lectures and excursions.
 Classes are held at the CIEE Study Center close to the PUC-São Paulo campus, providing students the opportunity to get a taste of the local Brazilian university environment.
 All instruction is by native Brazilians, and efforts are made to integrate program participants with Brazilian culture and people.

 Participants take classes with other CIEE students only.

 As students gain proficiency in Portuguese, resident staff encourages them to use their language skills in everyday settings.
 This fosters a learning community that contributes to both Portuguese language proficiency and understanding of Brazilian society.

 In the Portuguese language courses, student work is assessed through reading, writing, and oral comprehension exams and quizzes, much as in the U.S. Letter grades of A-F are given with pluses and minuses.